-There are a number of reasons why a smaller size chassis is advantageous in aerospace applications.
-Obviously, size is at a premium on aircraft and any steps that can be taken to free up more room is welcome.
+There are several reasons why a smaller size chassis is advantageous in aerospace applications.
+Obviously, size is at a premium on aircraft, and any steps that can be taken to free up more room are welcome.
 For many programs, a more important issue is the added weight and complexity of wiring.
-Extra weight on aircraft translates to higher fuel burn which means extra cost.
-Apart from reduced weight there are other advantages to a reduction in wiring such as easing installation and helping to get more accurate data
+Extra weight on aircraft translates to higher fuel burn, which means extra cost.
+Apart from reduced weight, there are other advantages to a reduction in wiring, such as easing installation and helping to get more accurate data.

-The trend to move the data acquisition chassis closer to the sensor leads to many challenges for the design of a data acquisition chassis.
+The trend to move the data acquisition chassis closer to the sensor leads to many challenges for designing a data acquisition chassis.
 Using a COTS modular approach has the advantage that the same acquisition cards can be used in all chassis regardless of whether they are located in the cabin or remotely.
-However, in some cases the small space envelopes available for the installation of the chassis lead to the requirement for a specialized miniature chassis.
+However, in some cases, the small space envelopes available for installing the chassis lead to the requirement for a specialized miniature chassis.

-The Using remote data acquisition units in harsh environmental conditions white paper discusses the challenges of designing a small data acquisition system which can provide hundreds of channels of measurement capability while operating in tight spaces which are exposed to high vibration and extremes of temperature.
+This white paper discusses the challenges of designing a small data acquisition system that can provide hundreds of channels of measurement capability while operating in tight spaces which are exposed to high vibration and extremes of temperature.

 - Data Acquisition Units

 Login to download this resource